Get your sins out of my sight.…

 Point that Revelation ends the Bible in violence: -MORE COMING-

-Point that peace and violence are found in the Bible: In short, many Christian have a view that seems to validates this perception. -MORE COMING-
+Point that peace and violence are found in the Bible: In short, many Christian have a view that seems to validate this perception. -MORE COMING-

 IMHO, the discussions on the Koran do not seem to be relevant to this debate, both when Ally and Wood bring it up. (they may be relevant to the larger Christian/Muslim discussion, but they should not be needed to prove the Bible is a book of peace)